Downloads

 Debian and Ubuntu packages

-Backported Debian packages of newer versions are available from backports.org.
+Backported Debian packages of newer versions are available from backports.debian.org.

-Backported Ubuntu packages of newer versions are available from a Personal Package Archive (PPA) on Launchpad maintained by Olly Betts.
-Follow the instructions on that link for how to make use of these.
-Currently all packages are backported to all Ubuntu releases which are still supported, except that the Perl bindings aren't backported to Ubuntu 6.06 (dapper) (because the packaging relies heavily on newer features of debhelper).
+Backported Ubuntu packages of newer 1.4.x versions are available from a Launchpad Personal Package Archive (PPA) maintained by Olly Betts.
+Follow the instructions on the PPA page for how to make use of these.
+Currently all packages are backported to all Ubuntu releases which are still supported.

 RPM packages